Psychology 2080 - Abnormal Psychology » Summer 2021 » Quiz 6

 The body's network of activities and cells that identify and destroy antigens and cancer cells is called the:

-A. immune system.
+A. cardiovascular system.

 C. sympathetic nervous system.

-D. autonomic nervous system.
+D. immune system.

 Question #12